ThermCoin-Protocol/web-app/README.md

 # Thermcoin Web Application

 This repo is used for storage and documentation of the thermcoin web application source code.
+A fun and well designed app that allows users to interact with the thermcoin protocol.

 ## Tools Used